 Here’s 3 reasons why I think status emojis in Figma page names suck:

 My point is that native Pages, as they exist today, are designed to name a collection of things.
 That's it.
 They let you enter a strings of text... manually.
 Pages are not "smart", they don't have an opinion about what they contain because they don't know what they contain!
 All that context has to come from you.
 Until/unless Figma introduces some AI thingamabob, Page names must be edited by hand.
 And this lack of opinion and awareness of Page content is a good thing.
-It forces you to think and develop your own perspective on what a "good name" for that collection of material might be.
+It requires you to think.
+And this nudges you to develop your own opinion on what makes a "good" Page name.

 But for all that good thinking exercise, you are creating more work when you introduce status emojis.
 More clicks, more keystrokes, and most importantly, one more thing you and your team must remember to keep updated.
-This becomes meta work, and a lot of people hate it.
+This becomes meta work.
+Most people hate meta work.
 There are more valuable ways to spend your time and things to burn one of your brain’s memory chips on.

-I think folks already know or feel this to some degree... for as much as we'd rather not update emojis in Page names, we still do it because it is valuable.
+I think folks already know or feel this to some degree.
+But as much as we'd rather not update emojis in Page names, we still do it.
+It is undeniably valuable.

 Very much related to number 1, but separate, is that you’re probably duplicating information that’s already stored in a much more appropriate place.
 Figma isn’t a project or task management tool... but Jira is.
 So is Asana, Trello, Monday, and ClickUp.
 And Airtable, Notion, and Coda can all be made into task trackers too.
 You are probably using one of these, or something verrry similar.
 And hopefully the work you’re doing on your component library is being tracked in whatever tool you’re using for tasks.